Light466/My_Programs/README.md

 Experiment 14.
 Multiple Linear Regression for Predicting "Petrol Consumption" Experiment 15.
 Logistic Handwritten digit recognition Experiment 16.
 Draw a ROC-AUC curve using Logistic Regression and classify the survived passangers from Titanic dataset.
+Experiment 17.
+Using Binary and Multiclass Classification of heart attack in youngsters of India